Scabface seized him by the throat and held him down. I commenced the interrogation.

 He spake more free without Scabface’s teeth at his throat.

 He sayt he’d told those sisters where Snakes-Purr might be found, but they – being citie queens – had no wish to cross the river.

-Nor had he.
+Nor had he, then.
 The south bank was a wicked place, festered with bears and bulls and bloodie dogs.
 But one day he – being curious – followed a player from the playhouse in the fields along the street that led to the bridge.

 When he wished to turn back, a gang of ruffians [dogs] chased him.
-He ran through the citie gate, and sought shelter at an inn.
+He ran through the citie’s gate, and sought shelter at an inn.